 Corporate social responsibility (CSR) is the driving force behind companies that give back to their community.
 It can come in various forms and guises, such as volunteering, donating or providing incentives; whatever shape it takes, though, it's not just the organisation's chosen causes that benefit.

 Given the excellent brand publicity that such work generates, CSR is also a highly useful marketing tool, and it's not just limited to mega-companies; small businesses can also carry out social responsibility initiatives.

-If you're wondering how your business can contribute and reap the mutual benefits of such a strategy, we've compiled a list of some of the best corporate social responsibility examples that illustrate how.
+If you're wondering how your business can contribute and reap the mutual benefits of such a strategy, we've compiled a list of companies that have mastered the art of engaging positively with customers, communities, and employees.

 Coca-Cola is an excellent example of a company that understands the consequences of its product – particularly in regards to its logistics operations and its use of plastics.
 As a result, it has taken several steps to address these issues.

 For instance, as part of its World Without Waste initiative – launched in 2018 – the company has begun switching its Dasani water bottles from plastic to HybridBottles™.
 These new bottles are a combination of up to 50% plant-based, renewable materials and recycled polyethene terephthalate (PET), a highly recyclable plastic resin and a form of polyester.